chef-boneyard/chef-rfc/new/resource_lifecycle.md

 * Create an RFC following the [Chef RFC](https://github.com/chef/chef-rfc) process.
 * Announce on Chef mailing list and Chef Community Slack.
 * Any proposed changes to the interfaces must be implemented in the cookbook prior to adoption.
+  * If there are fundamental issues with the resource whether due to naming standards or interface implementation, a new cookbook should be created implementing the resource as intended.
 * Any bugs discovered must be repaired in the cookbook and released prior to adoption.
 * Resource is added to core chef and documentation is updated.
 * Add deprecated cookbook warnings for conflicting cookbooks.